mikekshum/defi-trading-service/README.md

 - https://github.com/Uniswap/v2-periphery/blob/master/contracts/libraries/UniswapV2Library.sol

 It's still off for some pairs.
 My guess is there are more parameters on the UI than the library uses.
-I think there is hidden variables, but my solution is pretty decent for the estimation task.
+I think there are hidden variables.
+My solution is pretty decent for the estimation task though.

-##### Bigint
-In SaaS products, it's not really common to see bigints here and there, so I quite forgot the pitfalls.
-In the end of the day, I translated my math into integer-compatible and fixed the rest of the bugs.
-It did the trick.

 ### Gas price
 The gas price is an easy part (besides debugging Alchemy...).
 But response time <=50 ms?
 What do you think.
 I'm a senior.
 Right?
 Right.
 I know something about caching.